On Shalika models and p-adic L-Functions: Introduction

 \section{Introduction}

-Modular symbols were first used by Mazur-Swinnerton-Dyer \cite{MSD} and Manin \cite{Man} to construct $p$-adic $L$-functions for cuspidal elliptic eigenforms.
-Besides generalizing the construction to automorphic representations on $\GL_{2}$ over other fields than the rationals (cf.~\cite{Man2}) there are two directions in which one can generalize the method to higher rank groups:
+Modular symbols and integral formulas for special values of $L$-function were first used by Mazur-Swinnerton-Dyer \cite{MSD} and Manin \cite{Man} to construct $p$-adic $L$-functions for cuspidal elliptic eigenforms.
+Besides generalizing the construction to automorphic representations on $\GL_{2}$ over other fields than the rationals (cf.~\cite{Man2}) there are several directions in which one can generalize the method to higher rank groups:

-Firstly, one can study the $p$-adic behavior of Rankin-Selberg $L$-Functions associated to cuspidal automorphic representations on $\GL_n\times \GL_{n-1}$ as has been done most notably by Schmidt \cite{Sch}, Kazhdan-Mazur-Schmidt \cite{KMS} and Januszewski \cite{Jan0}, \cite{Jan}.
+One can study the $p$-adic behaviour of Rankin-Selberg $L$-functions associated to cuspidal automorphic representations on $\GL_n\times \GL_{n-1}$ as has been done most notably by Schmidt \cite{Sch}, Kazhdan-Mazur-Schmidt \cite{KMS} and Januszewski \cite{Jan0}, \cite{Jan}.
+In \cite{Mahnkopf} Mahnkopf studies the case of the standard $L$-function of a cuspidal representation of $\GL_3$.